Riemann-Roch Theory for Graph Orientations: Oriented Dhar's algorithm

-We emphasize that unlike in the case of the previous unfurling algorithm, when deciding whether to reverse a directed cut $(X_k,X_k^c)$, we do not care whether $v$ has any incoming edges contained in $G[X_k^c]$.
+We emphasize that when deciding whether to reverse a directed cut $(X_{k},X_{k}^{c})$, we do not care whether $v$ has any incoming edges contained in $G[X_{k}^{c}]$.
+This is what distinguishes the modified unfurling algorithm from the unfurling algorithm,